dhallackla/edna_app/README.md

 This application's purpose is to assist in interpreting the evolution of environmental DNA (eDNA) concentration in streams.
 The application accepts two types of eDNA concentration data: total or by size.
 Which can be a function of distance or time.
 There are four main types of analysis that can be performed depending on the data available

+This project uses the R programming language.
+You can download R from [CRAN](https://cran.r-project.org/).

 1. **Clone the repository:**
     ```sh